keitaroyam/servalcat/docs/overview.rst

 Map trimming
 ~~~~~~~~~~~~
-Maps from single particle analysis often have very large size due to unnccesary region outside the molecule.
-You can save disk space by trimming the unnccesary region.
+Maps from single particle analysis often have very large size due to unnecessary region outside the molecule.
+You can save disk space by trimming the unnecessary region.

 .. code-block:: console